discretize/discretize-guides/builds/mesmer/boon-chronomancer/index.md

 <Grid>
 <Row>
 <Column>
-As you overcap 100% boon duration with <Trait id="1865"/>, <Item id="72339"/>, <Item id="79722"/> and <Item id="70600"/> in fractals, <Item id="24836"/> is the recommended alternative.
+As you overcap 100% boon duration with <Trait id="1865"/>, <Item id="72339"/>, <Item id="79722"/> and <Item id="70600"/> in fractals, <Item id="69370"/> is the recommended alternative to increase <Boon name="resistance"/> uptime (remember, it's another 2% DPS boost for your Weavers).
 Another option is to aim for 100% without <Item id="72339"/> and keep your (raid) boon duration runes.
-You can also keep your [Hybrid Chronomancer](http://localhost:3000/builds/mesmer/hybrid-chronomancer) gear and just swap runes to Scholar which trades exactly 30% boon duration.
+You can also keep your [Hybrid Chronomancer](https://discretize.eu/builds/mesmer/hybrid-chronomancer) gear and just swap runes to Revenant which trades exactly 30% boon duration.

 Especially for a Chrono it is highly recommended to aim higher than the minimum required Agony Resistance (e.g. <Item id="70596"/>, 18x <Item id="86180"/> and Agony Impedance as well as Mist Attunement) as you gain additional Boon Duration from the <Item id="79722"/>.
 To determine the optimal gear for your personal Agony Resistance please use our [gear optimizer](http://old.discretize.eu/#mechanics/gear-optimizer).
 </Column>